Skip to content

 In 1967 the American Society of Civil Engineers designated the Snowy as one of the civil engineering wonders of the world.

-The Snowy is still generating power today, producing 32 per cent of all renewable energy available to Australia’s east coast mainland grid.
+The Snowy continues to generate power.
+By 2018 it was producing 32 per cent of all renewable energy available to Australia’s east coast mainland grid.

 Places